Helping your toddler to entertain himself can help foster both creativity and independence.

 Craft supplies are effective for kids and help develop their imagination.

 With many things on your mind or a busy work schedule, it can be hard having time for your children.
-You should find a way in which your kids can stay entertained while you handle other things.
+Therefore, you should find a way for your kids to stay entertained while you handle other things.

 For most parents, it isn’t straightforward to keep their children busy.
-You can use various things to keep them entertained.
+So you can use various things to keep them entertained.

 Arts and crafts can help stimulate their imagination and keep them engaged.